nlpie-research/Compact-Biomedical-Transformers/README.md

 git clone https://github.com/nlpie-research/Compact-Biomedical-Transformers.git
 ```

-Third, add the path of the cloned repository to your project via the below command so you can access the files in it:
+Third, add the path of the cloned repository to your project using the below command so you can access the files in it:

 ```python
 import sys